circonus/docs/content/circonus/on-premises/installation/installation.md

     where this attribute appears.
   * `none` will skip configuring any SSL pieces for the service where the attribute appears.

+external_host
+: (optional) The hostname of the external (client-facing) API endpoint.
+If your deployment does not follow the convention of `api.<site_domain>`, provide the hostname here.
+This is used by the web_frontend to build requests direct from client browsers to the API for certain UI features, such as autocomplete for metric names in the Metrics Explorer.
+If absent, the `api.<site_domain>` convention is assumed.

 ##### `ca` Attributes